zzzqww/WIAnode/README.md

 # WIAnode
-WIAnode is a wireless control node designed for interactive art.
-Using MQTT with a built-in server, it connects easily with various sensors and media software.
-Just enter the module's IP in your development environment to sync data—no extra coding needed.
-Focus on realizing your creative concepts effortlessly.
+WIAnode is a wireless data transmission node that perceives the physical world, designed for interactive art scenarios.
+It adopts the MQTT protocol, features a built-in server, and is compatible with mainstream new media software, allowing for quick integration with various sensors.
+Users only need to enter the module’s IP address in the development software to synchronously receive data, without the need for additional programming—enabling greater focus on the realization of creative logic.